-- With flour in mixing bowl, slowly add the yeast mixture and mix for 3-5 minutes using a bread hook attachment (if possible).
+- Into the flour mixture, slowly add the water/honey mixture and mix for 3-5 minutes using a bread hook attachment (if possible).

 - Once dough is thoroughly mixed, remove hook from bowl, scrape down the sides, and cover with cling wrap.